AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/programming/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 import styles from './App.module.less';
 ```

-Here's VS Code's intellisense in action, so you don't have to guess or remind yourself what you named your CSS selectors:
+With VS Code's intellisense, you won't have to guess or remind yourself what you named your CSS classes/IDs:

 {% include posts/picture.html img="intellisense" extension="png" alt="VS Code autocomplete for TypeScript CSS Modules." %}

 Awesome! 😎

-Refresh the page, and you'll see that it looks exactly the same, except we now get to take advantage of CSS Modules and LESS.
+Refresh the page, and you'll see that it looks exactly the same, except we now get to take advantage of CSS Modules and LESS (as well as potentially SASS or vanilla CSS, if you'd like to use those instead).

-## 4. Setting Up ESLint and Prettier (with VSCode) 💅
+## 4. Setting Up ESLint and Prettier 💅

-We could stop there, and put up with garbo code formatting and inconsistencies, and create more work for our collaborators as they try to reconcile several people's style preferences.
+We *could* stop there, and put up with garbo code formatting and inconsistencies, and create more work for our collaborators as they try to reconcile several people's style preferences.

 <img src="/assets/img/posts/how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint/but-why.gif" alt="But why, why would you do that?
 Why would you do any of that?" />